Tianzhou (spacecraft)

-The Tianzhou (天舟 (Tiān Zhōu, Heavenly Ship)) is a Chinese automated cargo spacecraft developed from China's first prototype space station Tiangong-1 to resupply its modular space station.
+The Tianzhou (天舟 (Tiān Zhōu, Heavenly Ship)) is a series of Chinese automated cargo spacecraft developed from China's first prototype space station Tiangong-1 to resupply its modular space station.
 It was first launched (Tianzhou 1) on the Long March 7 rocket from Wenchang on April 20, 2017 and demonstrated autonomous propellant transfer (space refueling).
+Tianzhou also removes waste from the Tiangong via its destructive atmospheric reentry.

+Design

+The Tianzhou cargo spacecraft has several notable differences with the Tiangong-1 from which it is derived.
+It has only three segments of solar panels (against 4 for Tiangong), but has 4 maneuvering engines (against 2 for Tiangong).

-The first version of Tianzhou has a mass of 13,500 kg and can carry 6,900 kg of cargo.
-Tianzhou-6 is the first improved version of the spacecraft to be launched into orbit; it has a mass of about 14,000 kg and can transport 7,400 kg of cargo.
+The original version of Tianzhou (flown for missions 1 thru 5) had a mass of 13,500 kg and could carry 6,900 kg of cargo.
+Tianzhou 6 was the first improved version of the spacecraft to be launched into orbit; it has a mass of about 14,000 kg and can transport 7,400 kg of cargo.

 Function

 Based on the Tiangong-1 space station, the Tianzhou functions as the main automated cargo spacecraft for the Tiangong space station.
 It has pressurized, semi-pressurized and unpressurized cargo capabilities, and is able to transport airtight cargo, large extravehicular payloads and experiment platforms.
 It was first launched on the new Long March 7 rocket from Wenchang on April 20, 2017.